matheuristic/plan9port-config/README.md

 ### Usage tips

-- Wrapping commands in parentheses to make them more easily selectable by double-clicking just to the right of the left parenthesis.
-Useful for easy selection of commands with spaces.
+- Wrap a command with parentheses to make it selectable by double-clicking (Button1 twice) just to the right of the left parenthesis.
+Useful for easy selection of commands containing spaces.
 For example:

   ```shell
   (Load /path/to/project.dump)